 - How to get there: Located in Via degli Astalli, 16.
-It can be reached by subway, line B, station Colosseo.
+You can reach it by metro, line B, station Colosseo.

 10. Church of Santa Maria del Popolo

-If you have the opportunity to stroll through Piazza del Popolo, one of the most popular squares in Rome, I recommend you to visit the church of Santa Maria del Popolo, a very special temple from the decorative point of view because some of the most famous artists of the time, such as Caravaggio, Raphael, Pinturicchio and Bernini, intervened in the chapels.
+If you have the opportunity to stroll through Piazza del Popolo, one of the most popular squares in Rome, I recommend you to visit the church of Santa Maria del Popolo, a very special temple from the decorative point of view because some of the most famous artists of the time like Caravaggio, Raphael, Pinturicchio or Bernini intervened in the chapels.

 The church of Santa Maria del Popolo presents, therefore, a great ornamental richness worth seeing.
 Not so much on the ceiling, as is the case with other Roman temples, but on the walls of the building.